-- 3-Sep Labor Day holiday (campus closed).
-4-Sep First day for students to notify the department of - their major of their intent to graduate and to schedule a degree plan audit.
-4-Sep 6 th Class Day (Census Day).
-Last day for students • to drop classes and receive a refund for Fall 2 classes.
-8-Sep Last day for students to drop classes or withdraw WITH academic penalty for 'Jump Start' classes.
-10-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty Fall 2 classes.
-12-Sep 12 th Class Day (Census Day).
+2-Sep Labor Day holiday (campus closed).

+3-Sep First day for students to notify the department of their major of their intent to graduate and to schedule a degree plan audit.

+3-Sep 6th Class Day (Census Day).
+Last day for students to drop classes and receive a refund for Fall 2 classes.

+11-Sep 12th Class Day (Census Day).
 Last day for students to drop classes and receive a refund for regular Fall classes.

+11-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty Fall 2 classes.

-20-Sep Last day of classes for the Fall 5 'JumpStart' option.
-24-Sep First day of classes for Fall Late Start Semester.
-24-Sep Last day for students to drop or withdraw WITH academic penalty for Fall 2 classes.
-24-Sep Fall 20th Class Day.
-Students dropped from classes for non-payment (after 5 p.m.) for Fall , Fall 2, Fall 3, and Late Start classes. ······································
+23-Sep First day of classes for Fall Late Start Semester.

+30-Sep Last day for students to drop or withdraw WITH academic penalty for Fall 2 classes.

+23-Sep Fall 20th Class Day.
+Students dropped from classes for non-payment (after 5 p.m.) for Fall and Fall 2 classes.

-26-Sep Last day to register late; last day to drop and add classes for Fall Late Start classes.
-28-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty; last day for students to petition to audit a class for Fall
+25-Sep Last day to register late; last day to drop and add classes for Fall Late Start classes.

+27-Sep Last day for students to drop classes or withdraw WITHOUT academic penalty; last day for students to petition to audit a class for Fall Semester.